camillarees/city-explorer/README.md

 **Version**: 1.0.0

 ## Overview
 Search for cities to learn all about them.
-See a map of the city, its coordinates, a current 5 day forecast, and even movies associated with the city!
+See a map of the city, its coordinates, a current 6 day forecast, and photos of the city!

 ## How it Works